Margaret A. Jackson (Ph.D.)

 Margaret is a Professor Emerita in the School of Criminology and past Director of the Institute for Studies in Criminal Justice Policy at SFU.
 She was principal investigator for a Federal Ministry of Justice study on child abuse.
 Other research areas of interest include criminal justice policy analysis, sociocultural factors impacting marginalized girls, problem-solving courts, and most recently, bullying and cyberbullying.
 As Director of FREDA, Margaret primarily focuses upon research issues related to domestic violence and its impacts on women and children.

-Michelle is an Assistant Professor with the Faculty of Law at the University of Victoria.
-She teaches and researches primarily in the areas of criminal law and evidence.
+Michelle is an Associate Professor with the Faculty of Law at the University of Victoria.
+She teaches and researches primarily in the areas of criminal law, sentencing, and the law of evidence.
 Michelle completed her doctoral work as a Trudeau Scholar, in the School of Criminology at Simon Fraser University.
 She previously practiced law as a partner in the Litigation Department of McCarthy Tétrault LLP.

-Bruce Kachuk has served the FREDA organization well since April 1998.
-He continues in the capacity of a valued volunteer and, additionally, has become an Associate Member of the Centre.
+Bruce Kachuk served the FREDA organization well, beginning in April 1998.
+He continued for years in the capacity of a valued volunteer and, additionally, became an Associate Member of the Centre.
 Bruce kept the downtown office in Harbour Centre going while he lived in Vancouver.
 What is amazing is that he kindly agreed to maintain his helpful presence via computer ether space since moving to Toronto with his partner in 2005.
-He has done so in his role as webmaster of the FREDA website, which he created in 2001 and nurtured with care since that time.
+He was the webmaster of the FREDA website initially, which he created in 2001 and nurtured with care.
 As well, he has monitored the FREDA e-mail system.
-Both of these tasks allowed FREDA to continue as a viable centre.
+These tasks allowed FREDA to continue as a viable centre.
 While here, he also undertook a variety of other tasks as the FREDA staff person and communications director.
 Those included editing and production of reports; arranging meetings for FREDA purposes; ordering supplies; maintaining a pleasant and helpful presence with other Harbour Centre personnel; fielding queries; and otherwise being the FREDA face at Harbour Centre.
 We still receive enquiries about how he is doing from those whom he touched while here.
 We wish him all the best and give him our deep gratitude both for who he is as a person and for all that he has done for us and others.
 Thank you, Bruce!